celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 ### Check Backward Compatibility

-This script performs some automatic checks to ensure that smart contract versions have been updated correctly.
+This script performs some automatic checks to ensure that the smart contract versions in source code have been set correctly with respect to the latest release.
+It is run as part of CI and helps ensure that backwards incompatibilities are not accidentally introduced by requiring that devs manually update version numbers whenever smart contract changes are made.

-Specifically, it compiles candidate and current release contracts to check storage layout and ABI backwards compatibility, subject to the following exceptions:
+Specifically, it compiles the latest and candidate releases and compares smart contracts:

+1. Storage layout, to detect storage version changes
+2. ABI, to detect major and minor version changes
+3. Bytecode, to detect patch version changes

+Finally, it checks release candidate smart contract version numbers and requires that they have been updated appropriately since the latest release by following semantic versioning as defined in the [Versioning section](#Versioning) above.

+The following exceptions apply:
-  1. If the STORAGE version has changed, does not perform backwards compatibility checks
+- If the STORAGE version has changed, does not perform backwards compatibility checks
-  2. If the MAJOR version has changed, checks storage layout compatibility but not ABI compatibility
+- If the MAJOR version has changed, checks storage layout compatibility but not ABI compatibility

-Versions being updated correctly means that no backwards incompatibilities were introduced on accident.
-For changed contracts, checks that new version number is strictly greater than previous release.
-For unchanged contracts, checks that version number exactly matches previous release.
-​
 Critically, this ensures that proxied contracts do not experience storage collisions between implementation versions.
 See [this article](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies#storage-collisions-between-implementation-versions)